 The fact that the marriage had been arranged and negotiated between diplomats for several weeks a year earlier without the wedding couple’s involvement, did no harm to the festivities.
 After all, the Turks were at the gates, and a strategic wedding was called for.
 And who would want to be a party pooper at a party like this, right?

 The Polish king was presumably having a bit of a party by himself in Poland at the same time.
 After all, he had just received the equivalent of 6 million pounds Sterling in today’s money for giving his daughter away to a life of luxury.

 We had not planned our visit, but decided on short notice to go to Landshut, when another trip we had been scheduled to do was cancelled.
 This meant that we did not have any tickets to any of the large number of separate events.
-However, Ms Grüner, from Verkehrsverein Landshut e.V., and her colleagues were extremely helpful and went out of their way to get us tickets last minute (thanks again!).
+However, in the end we did manage to get our hands on some tickets.
 We missed out on the jousting, which was a pity, but we managed to get top seats to watch Sunday’s wedding procession and the play in the historic town hall.

 We spent most of our time just walking about town, where there were groups of lay actors in full gear, playing music, performing dance shows, or just marching around with lances and spears.
 We thoroughly enjoyed our brief visit to the castle (great views!) and various beer gardens.

 In the evening, we made our way to the area around the tournament place, where the atmosphere was marvellous, with thousands of people trying out the local food and drink.
 We decided right there that we’d give the Oktoberfest beer tents a miss anytime, when we have the chance to do the Landshut Wedding.